Indulge your sweet tooth this St. Patrick's Day with this decadent Bread Pudding with Salted Caramel Whiskey Sauce!

 - Place half of the bread cubes in the ramekins or in the baking dish.
 Sprinkle the raisins over the bread cubes and top with the remaining bread cubes.
 Pour the custard evenly over the cubes.
 You'll need to move around some of the bread cubes to make sure they get soaked by the custard.
 Let stand for 5 minutes.
 Bake for 25-35 minutes until the top is browned and the pudding is set.
 Let rest for at least 15 minutes before serving.

 Salted Caramel Whiskey Sauce:

-Place sugar and water into a saucepan over medium low heat and stir the until sugar has dissolved.
+- Place sugar and water into a saucepan over medium low heat and occasionally stir the mixture until the sugar has dissolved.
 If you find sugar crystals forming on the side of the pan, dip a pastry brush in cold water and wipe them away.
 After all of the sugar is completely dissolved, increase the heat to high.